BlogResearch

 Traditional SEO ranking barely predicts AI citation

-The source overlap data is corroborated by SERP position analysis.
-Wellows studied 15,847 AI Overview citations and found that 47% came from pages ranking below position 5 in traditional organic search.
-Nearly half of what Google AI Overviews cite would be invisible to anyone using SERP position as their proxy for AI visibility.
+Wellows tracked 15,847 AI Overview citations and found that 47% came from pages ranking below position 5 in Google's organic results — nearly half of what AI Overviews cite would be invisible to anyone using SERP position as a proxy for AI visibility.

 SignalSpearman correlation with AI citationTraditional SEO weight